jnz8086/subrosa25_pubgmod/README.md

 ## TODO-list

-- move the gameplay settings to a configuration file
+- split the code into several files
 - fix the crashes and bugs
 - do something about players getting stuck inside glass panes
 - implement an option to disable spectators